1879–80 Scottish Cup: Quarter-finals

 With just seven teams left, there were only three quarter-final ties and Queen's Park received a bye to the semi-finals.
-The original ties were played on 3 January 1880 with one replay a week later.
-Dumbarton and Pollokshields Athletic recorded comfortable home wins, 6–2 vs. Hibernian and 6–1 vs. South Western respectively.
-Thornliebank and 3rd Lanark RV played out a 1–1 draw at the Renfrewshire side's Deacon's Bank ground before Thornliebank won the replay 2–1 at the ground of South Western as Cathkin Park was being used for international trial matches.
+The first match, between Thornliebank and 3rd Lanark RV was due to be played on 27 December 1879 but was abandoned due to the weather.
+On 3 January 1880, Dumbarton and Pollokshields Athletic recorded comfortable home wins, 6–2 vs. Hibernian and 6–1 vs. South Western respectively.
+In the replay at Cathkin Park, Thornliebank and 3rd Lanark RV played out a 1–1 draw before Thornliebank won the second replay 2–1 – played at the ground of South Western as Cathkin Park was being used for international trial matches.